Main Navigation - Mobile

 A. Confidential records.

-Confidential records are those records and data contained therein which are made not public by state or federal law, and which are inaccessible to the student and the student's parents or an eligible student.
+Confidential records are those records and data contained therein which are made not public by state or federal law, and which are inaccessible to the student and the student's parents/guardians or an eligible student.

 B. Reports under the Maltreatment of Minors Reporting Act.

 Pursuant to Minn.
 Stat. §260E.35, written copies of reports pertaining to a neglected and/or physically and/or sexually abused child shall be accessible only to the appropriate welfare and law enforcement agencies.
-In respect to other parties, such data shall be confidential and will not be made available to the parent or the subject individual by the school district.
+In respect to other parties, such data shall be confidential and will not be made available to the parent/guardian or the subject individual by the District.
 The data subject, however, may obtain a copy of the report from either the local welfare agency, county sheriff or the local police department subject to the provisions of Minn.
 Stat. § 260E.35, Subd.
 3(a).

 Regardless of whether a written report is made under Minn.
 Stat. § 626.556,